Convergence of local times of stochastic processes associated with resistance forms: Introduction

-\item Condition \eqref{def of F check} on the metric entropy of the underlying space is natural from the point of view of the theory of Gaussian processes, being closely related to the condition of Dudley that is known to be sufficient for the continuity of a Gaussian process (\cite{Dudley_67_The_sizes}, \cite{Dudley_73_Sample}).
-In fact, in Theorem \ref{equivalence of continuity of local times and gaussian processes}, we confirm that the joint continuity of the local times and continuity of the corresponding Gaussian process are equivalent (the corresponding Gaussian process is a mean zero Gaussian process whose covariance function is given by a $1$-potential density of the Hunt process).
+\begin{rem} \leavevmode \begin{enumerate} [label = (\roman*)] \item If $G$ is such that $F$ is a finite set, then it is obvious that $G$ belongs to $\check{\mathbb{F}}_{c}$. \item Condition \eqref{eq: definition of vF} on the metric entropy of the underlying space is natural from the point of view of the theory of Gaussian processes, being closely related to the condition of Dudley that is known to be sufficient for the continuity of a Gaussian process (\cite{Dudley_67_The_sizes}, \cite{Dudley_73_Sample}).
+In fact, in Theorem \ref{thm: equivalence of continuity of local times and a Gaussian process}, we confirm that the joint continuity of the local times and continuity of the corresponding Gaussian process are equivalent (the corresponding Gaussian process is a mean zero Gaussian process whose covariance function is given by the $1$-potential density of the Hunt process).
 Hence it is to be expected that a similar condition is useful in the study of local times.
-(See Proposition \ref{dudleycondition} and Corollary \ref{corollary: joint continuity of local times with sum condition} for further details of the connection between Dudley's condition and local times, and also Remark \ref{diff of dudley and mine} for a discussion of the difference between Dudley's condition and ours.) \end{enumerate} \end{rem}
+(See Proposition \ref{prop: dudley condition} and Corollary \ref{cor: joint continuity of local times with sum condition} for further details of the connection between Dudley's condition and local times, and also Remark \ref{rem: difference of dudley and mine} for a discussion of the difference between Dudley's condition and ours.) \end{enumerate} \end{rem}